Manager, Institutional Relations

 - Demonstrated ability to work independently, as well as be an effective team member;

-- High degree of skill in using MS Office Suite (Word, Excel and PowerPoint) required;
+- High degree of skill in using MS Office Suite (Word, Excel and PowerPoint);

-Only candidates authorized to work in United States will be considered.
+Only candidates authorized to work in the countries listed above will be considered